 The much maligned earbud is the type that usually comes bundled portable audio products or smartphones.
 They're generally pretty rubbish at blocking out sound, but this type of earphone can be good from a sound perspective.
 Several companies out there produce top-quality buds and if you can't stand the invasive rubber tip of an IEM, check out Yuin's range.
 It produces true audiophile earbuds that sell for upwards of £100.
 None of them have made it into our best headphones round-up yet, though.

 Unlike the other types above, wireless headphones do not suggest a particular design, rather the incorporation of some kind of wireless tech – usually Bluetooth.

 Bear in mind, though, that they'll almost invariably offer worse sound quality than a rival non-wireless pair.
-Plus there's the added consideration of batteries.
+Plus there's the added consideration of batteries and weight.
 Few wireless headphones offer the option to plug in a cable once the power's run dry, making them useless without charge.

 Many cheaper wireless headphones also use lossy wireless tech, which means some information is being lost in the transition from your player to your headphones.
 If you're out for portable Bluetooth headphones, look for the aptX codec.
 It's still not 100 percent lossless, but it offers much better performance than standard Bluetooth.

 The other feature worth thinking about is noise-cancellation.
 This is clever tech that actively gets rid of noise, rather than passively blocking it like a simple closed-back headphone.
 It does this with the help of at least one microphone.
 The mic is used to monitor ambient noise, an inverse wave of which is then piped-out by the headphone, negating the hubbub.